influxdata/helm-charts/charts/influxdb/README.md

 In the following examples, we use the pod names `influxdb-meta-0` and `influxdb-0` and the service name `influxdb`.

-For example, using the default settings, it should look something like this:
+For example, using the default settings, your script should look something like this:

 ```shell script
 kubectl exec influxdb-meta-0 influxd-ctl add-meta influxdb-meta-0.influxdb-meta:8091
 ```

 From the same meta pod, for each data pod, run `influxd-ctl`.
-With default settings, it should look something like this:
+With default settings, your script should look something like this:

 ```shell script
 kubectl exec influxdb-meta-0 influxd-ctl add-data influxdb-0.influxdb:8088